Alvis Car and Engineering Company: Early history

 De Freville's first engine design was a four-cylinder engine with aluminium pistons and pressure lubrication, which was unusual for that time.
 The first car model using de Freville's engine was the Alvis 10/30.
 It was an instant success and established the reputation for quality workmanship and superior performance for which the company was to become famous.
-The original 10/30 side-valve engine was improved, becoming by 1923 the overhead valve Alvis 12/50, a highly successful sports car that was produced until 1932.
+The original 10/30 side-valve engine was improved, becoming, by 1923, the overhead valve Alvis 12/50, a highly successful sports car that was produced until 1932.
 Around 700 of the 12/50 models and 120 of the later Alvis 12/60 models survive today.

-1927 saw the introduction of the six-cylinder Alvis 14.75.
-This engine became the basis for the long line of luxurious six-cylinder Alvis cars produced up to the outbreak of the Second World War.
+In 1927, the six-cylinder Alvis 14.75 was introduced; it became the basis for the long line of luxurious six-cylinder Alvis cars produced up to the outbreak of the Second World War.
 These cars were elegant and full of technical innovations.
-Independent front suspension and the world's first all-synchromesh gearbox came in 1933 followed by servo assisted brakes.
-The Alvis 12/75 model was introduced in 1928, a model bristling with innovation, such as front-wheel drive, in-board brakes, overhead camshaft and, as an option, a Roots type supercharger.
+Independent front suspension and the world's first all-synchromesh gearbox came in 1933. followed by servo-assisted brakes.
+The Alvis 12/75 model was introduced in 1928, a model bristling with innovation, such as front-wheel drive, in-board brakes, overhead camshaft, and, as an option, a Roots-type supercharger.

-As with many upmarket engineering companies of the time, Alvis did not produce their own coachwork, relying instead on the many available coachbuilders in the Midlands area, such as Carbodies, Charlesworth Bodies, Cross & Ellis, Duncan Industries, E. Bertelli Ltd, Grose, Gurney Nutting, Hooper, Lancefield Coachworks, Martin Walter, Mayfair Carriage Co, Mulliners, Tickford, Vanden Plas, Weymann Fabric Bodies, and Arnold of Manchester.
-Several cars also survive with quite exotic one-off bodywork from other designers such as Holbrook, a U.S. coachbuilder.
+As with many upmarket engineering companies of the time, Alvis did not produce their own coachwork, relying, instead, on the many available coachbuilders in the Midlands area, such as Carbodies, Charlesworth Bodies, Cross & Ellis, Duncan Industries, E. Bertelli Ltd, Holbrook, Grose, Gurney Nutting, Hooper, Lancefield Coachworks, Martin Walter, Mayfair Carriage Co, Mulliners, Tickford, Vanden Plas, Weymann Fabric Bodies, and Arnold of Manchester.
+Several cars also survive with quite exotic one-off bodywork from other designers.

-In 1936 the company name was shortened to Alvis Ltd, and aircraft engine and armoured vehicle divisions were added to the company by the beginning of the Second World War.
+In 1936, the company name was shortened to Alvis Ltd, and aircraft engine and armoured vehicle divisions were added to the company by the beginning of the Second World War.
 Smith-Clarke designed several models during the 1930s and 1940s, including the six-cylinder Speed 20, the Speed 25, and the Alvis 4.3 Litre model.

 Second World War

 Car production was initially suspended in September 1939 following the outbreak of war in Europe.
 It later resumed and production of the 12/70, Crested Eagle, Speed 25, and 4.3 Litre continued well into 1940.
 The car factory was severely damaged on 14 November 1940 as a result of several bombing raids on Coventry by the German Luftwaffe, although the armaments factory suffered little damage.
 Much valuable cutting gear and other equipment was lost and car production was suspended for the duration of the war, only resuming during the latter part of 1946.
-Despite this, Alvis carried out war production on aircraft engines (as sub-contractor of Rolls-Royce Limited) and other aircraft equipment in its shadow factories.
+Despite this, Alvis carried out war production on aircraft engines (as subcontractor of Rolls-Royce Limited) and other aircraft equipment in its shadow factories.